 You can incorporate these signs into almost any routine during the day, especially when you are playing with your child.
 If playing with a doll, you can sign that the doll is tired, wants to eat, wants to sleep, etc.

 An example of a routine in addition to the meal time routine is the bed time routine.
 You can ask your baby if they are tired, using the sign for “tired.”
-At bed time, you can sign things such as “milk” ( if they drink milk before bed ), “book” for a bedtime story, etc. As long as you show them the signs consistently, they will start to get it!
+At bed time, you can sign things such as “milk” ( if they drink milk before bed ), “book” for a bedtime story, etc. You can also incorporate two words such as “teddy bear” with a sign language gesture.
+As long as you show them the signs consistently, they will start to get it!
 Babies brains are like sponges, so you’d be really surprised what they are capable of!
-You can find the signs anywhere on the internet.
+You can choose signs anywhere on the internet.
 I recommend googling the videos for each sign instead of trying to figure it out from a picture because those can get confusing!

 Teaching your baby sign language has so many incredible benefits!
-Research has shown that sign language actually speeds up speech development.
+Research has shown that sign language actually speeds up communication and verbal skills, a great sign of effective communication and child development.
 Many parents ask me if teaching their babies sign language will delay their speech.
 The answer to that is a definite no!
 Not only can it speed up their speech development, but it decreases their frustration (which leads to fewer tantrums at Target ) & also helps with the parent-child bond.

 My best friend’s toddler said the word “bookie” for a million nights which led to tantrums when it was found out that “bookie” did not indeed mean she wanted a book.
 After many nights of a baby in hysterics & a mom & dad pulling their hair out, the meaning of “bookie” was finally revealed.
 It turns out, “bookie” was their toddler’s word for “milk.”
 Now, had she known the sign for milk & paired it with “bookie”, these tantrums would have been avoided & we would have had a happy baby & stress free mom & dad with a full head of hair.